 In July 2016, Apple selected its legendary hardware executive Bob Mansfield to lead its effort, in addition to hiring Dan Dodge, the founder and former CEO of QNX.
 The hires indicated a shift in strategy, with Project Titan reportedly deciding to prioritize the development of an autonomous driving system, while deprioritizing development of an electric vehicle.

-In April 2017, new detailed seemed to confirm this pivot: Apple documents revealed the company was building an “automated system,” and the company hired robotics experts from NASA to boost its driverless efforts.
+In April 2017, new details seemed to confirm this pivot: Apple documents revealed the company was building an “automated system,” and the company hired robotics experts from NASA to boost its driverless efforts.

-Apple has spent 2018 building out the beginnings of its self-driving car fleet, with 66 vehicles officially on the road and registered with the California DMV as of July 18th.
-This would make Apple the owner of the third-largest autonomous test vehicle fleet in the state, behind GM Cruise and Waymo.
+Apple spent 2018 building out the beginnings of its self-driving car fleet, with 70 vehicles officially on the road and registered with the California DMV as of September of that year.
+This made Apple the owner of the third-largest autonomous test vehicle fleet in the state, behind GM Cruise and Waymo.
+In 2018, Apple’s test fleet logged a total of 79,745 miles of autonomous driving time — up from just 838 in 2017.

 In May, it was reported that Apple was working to provide autonomous cars for employee transit between corporate facilities.
 The Volkswagen T6 transporter vans slated to be used will feature a human driver present in case of any issues with the self-driving technology in the car.